uccser/cs-field-guide/text/en/chapters/algorithms.md

 {panel type="teacher-note" summary="Presenting searching in the classroom"}

-{glossary-definition term="Binary Search" definition="Searching a sorted list by looking at the middle item, and then searching the appropriate half recursively (used for phone books, dictionaries and computer algorithms)."}

 The present searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-link term="Binary Search"}Binary Search{glossary-link end}.
 We recommend you play through the levels yourself for a while, or after reading this description.
 It is based on the [CS Unplugged Battleships game](http://csunplugged.com/searching-algorithms) which can be used as a classroom activity to enforce the lessons in this chapter (the hashing activity is not used for the present searching game).
 The

 To run this as a classroom activity get all the students to play each section of the game at the same time and then when they have all finished have a discussion about the results.
 After students have finished the first part ask them questions like "Did anyone find the pet on the first go?", "Did anyone only find it after checking every other present?", or find the average number of presents students had to open to find the pet (this should be around 5 for the first level and around 10 for the second).